Sexual Harassment Settlement Amounts in California: What to Know Before You File

 Most California sexual harassment cases settle before reaching a public trial.
 That means most employees never testify in open court.
 If your case moves closer to trial, you may be deposed.
 Depositions happen in private settings with only attorneys and a court reporter present.
 A skilled sexual harassment attorney will prepare you for any testimony and seek orders to protect your privacy.

 If something happened at work that you cannot stop thinking about, you do not have to carry that weight alone.
-Filing a sexual harassment case in California is not only about recovering what you lost.
-It is about holding your employer accountable, protecting others from the same harm, and getting the justice and healing you deserve.
+Filing a sexual harassment case in California is about holding your employer accountable, protecting others from the same harm, and getting the justice and healing you deserve.

-A free, confidential case evaluation with Frontier Law Center gives you the chance to speak with an attorney about your situation.
-You will get an honest view of what your sexual harassment settlement in California may be worth and what your options realistically look like.
-There are no fees to evaluate your claim and no pressure to proceed.
-There are outreach resources and legal support available to you right now.
+A free, confidential case evaluation with Frontier Law Center costs you nothing and carries no obligation.
+You will get an honest view of what your sexual harassment settlement in California may be worth.
 Reach out to Frontier Law Center today and take that first step.